Adverse Reactions to Helpful Supplements

 Finally, food sensitivities, which are particularly common among those with Hashimoto’s, can contribute to liver congestion.
 When you continually ingest the proteins of foods that you are sensitive to, you could develop antibodies to them.
 Reactive food proteins can attach to these antibodies, creating what’s referred to as circulating immune complexes (CICs).
 When the body becomes overwhelmed by too many CICs, the complexes accumulate in the liver, leading to impaired liver function.

-I’ve discovered that people who do not begin with liver support (and instead start with addressing the gut or adrenals, or taking supplements in general) are more likely to react to medications, supplements, and even foods.
+In my experience, people who do not begin with liver support (and instead start with addressing the gut or adrenals, or taking supplements in general) are more likely to react to medications, supplements, and even foods.
 Supporting the liver can really kick-start your healing and even make you feel brighter, happier, and more alive.

 Chelation is another popular and “powerful” detox method.
 It causes the metals to detach from your body and allows them to start moving freely around it.
 Unfortunately, “powerful” doesn’t always mean “effective”!
 If you can’t get rid of these metals via the liver, they are just going to circulate and attach themselves to other types of body tissues — which could be problematic and potentially make you feel even worse.